lindell/multi-gitter/README.md

 org:
   - example

 # The platform that is used.
-Available values: github, gitlab, gitea
+Available values: github, gitlab, gitea.
 platform: github

-# The name, including owner of a GitLab project in the format "ownerName/repoName"
+# The name, including owner of a GitLab project in the format "ownerName/repoName".
 project:
   - group/project

-# The name, including owner of a GitHub repository in the format "ownerName/repoName"
+# The name, including owner of a GitHub repository in the format "ownerName/repoName".
 repo:
   - my-org/js-repo
   - other-org/python-repo